What is an energy budget payment plan (aka Equaliser or Level Pay)?

 Are there any catches?

-Not really, but it's important to remember that budget payment plans won't save you any money over the course of a full year - you'll still pay for what you use - the cost is just evenly spread out so in certain cases it can help people to budget more effectively.
+Not really, but it's important to remember that budget payment plans won't save you any money over the course of a full year.
+You'll still pay for what you use - the cost is just evenly spread out so in certain cases it can help people to budget more effectively.

 How do I pay?